Bioavailability: How your body uses nutrients correctly

 Heme iron from meat is absorbed significantly better than non-heme iron from plant sources.
 However, vitamin C can significantly increase the absorption of plant-based iron.

-👉 Tip: Combine plant-based iron – such as from lentils or spinach – with foods rich in vitamin C such as peppers or citrus fruits (1).
+👉 Tip: Combine plant-based iron – for example from lentils or spinach – with vitamin C-rich foods such as bell peppers or citrus fruits (1).

 4. General recommendation: More than just the nutrient content counts

-Bioavailability depends not only on the nutrient content of a food, but also on how you prepare your meals, how nutrients interact with each other, and your current state of health.
+Bioavailability depends not only on the nutrient content of a food, but also on how you compose your meals, how nutrients interact with each other, and your current state of health.

-👉 Tip: Make sure you eat varied meals, prepare them carefully , and choose the right food combinations.
-This way, your body can make the most of the nutrients they contain (1,2).
+👉 Tip: Pay attention to varied meals, gentle preparation methods , and suitable food combinations.
+This way, your body can make the best possible use of the nutrients (1,2).

 Bioavailability in everyday life: Small changes, big impact

-If you don't have time for elaborate meals, our I DO organic juices can be a practical solution.
-They provide 100% organic fruits, vegetables, and superfoods – cold-pressed and gently preserved using high pressure to preserve the nutrients as best as possible.
+If you don't have time for elaborate meals, our I·DO organic juice cleanse could be a practical solution.
+It delivers 100% organic fruit, vegetables, and superfoods – cold-pressed and gently preserved using high pressure to retain as many nutrients as possible.

 Sources: